odiminox/GBA-game/README.md

 # GBA-game
-Small demo game concept for the Game boy Advance written in C and ARM assembly
+Small demo game concept for the Game boy Advance written in C and ARM assembly I wrote a while ago

 Top-down game concept inspired by NES Metal Gear